 What is a meniscus tear?

-A meniscus tear is one of the most common knee injuries.
-The meniscuses are two C-shaped pieces of tough, rubbery cartilage that act as shock absorbers between your shinbone and your thighbone.
+A Meniscus tear is one of the most common knee injuries.
+The menisci are two C-shaped pieces of tough, rubbery cartilage that act as shock absorbers between your shinbone and your thighbone.
 They help to cushion the knee joint and keep it stable.

 What can cause a meniscus tear?